solomontaiwo/PDF-converter/README.md

 2. ...
 3. Profit!

 P.s.
-The <b>pdf2docx</b> library must be installed to run the program.
+The <b>pdf2docx</b> library is needed to run the program.
 To install from terminal:

 <code>pip install pdf2docx</code>